 The maximum sound level expressed in A-weighted decibels (dB(A)) shall be measured simultaneously for the left and ride side of the vehicle and be reported to the first decimal place as the vehicle is coasting between lines AA' and BB' (front end of the vehicle on line AA', rear end of the vehicle on line BB').

-For each pass-by measurement n the vehicle speeds vPP’,n shall be reported, when the front end of the vehicle passes the lines PP’.
-The vehicles speeds shall be reported to the first decimal place.
+For each pass-by measurement n the vehicle speeds vPP’,n shall be reported, when the reference point of the vehicle (see definition 2.11) passes the lines PP’.
+In case of a test vehicle according 2.4.1. (b) test might be needed at various reference points, if the tyre configuration shall be used on vehicles with different reference points.
+The vehicles speeds shall be mathematically rounded to the first decimal place.

 At least six measurements shall be made on each side of the test vehicle approximately equally spaced over the speed range specified in paragraph 3.3. below.